Which fan is right for you?

 FAQ: Frequently asked questions about energy saving

-Firstly, it is important to clarify which requirements and spatial conditions a fan should be tailored to.
-If you don't want to bother with installation, choose a pedestal fan that only requires a socket.
-If you want to save space on the floor and also benefit from winter operation, choose a ceiling fan with the option of reverse operation.
-If you want to use the ceiling connection for general lighting at the same time, you are well advised to use a fan with an integrated LED light.
+First of all, it is important to clarify which needs and spatial conditions a fan should be tailored to.
+If you don't want the hassle of installation, choose a pedestal fan that only requires a power point.
+If you want to save space on the floor and also benefit from winter operation, choose a ceiling fan with the option to run in reverse.
+If you want to use the ceiling connection for general lighting at the same time, you are well advised to use a fan with a built-in LED light.
 You should opt for smart models if you want to integrate your fan into the smart home system.
-And for outdoor use, of course, choose a fan with an appropriate IP protection classof at least IP44.
+And for outdoor use, you should of course choose a fan with an appropriate IP protection class of at least IP44.

 The diameter of the fan should also be selected depending on the size of the room.
 For small rooms of less than 10 m², a diameter of 76 - 122 cm is sufficient.
 Larger rooms of up to 35 m² can tolerate a diameter of 127 - 137 cm.
 And if it goes beyond that, for example in an open-plan loft flat, there are also fans with an even larger diameter, for example from Westinghouse with a diameter of over 250 cm.